software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > ✅ As a content creator, I want to export blog posts from Medium so that I don't have to write the same blog post twice.

 There's still a bit uncertainty of about the implementation.
 For example, how in practice can we export blog posts from Medium?
 But at least the scope of the user story is narrower.
+Commonly [spikes](https://www.mountaingoatsoftware.com/blog/spikes) are used to tackle such uncertainty in the user stories.

 {: .important-title }